michaeluno/admin-page-framework/readme.txt

 * `posttype` - a check-list of post types enabled on the site.
 * `taxonomy` - check-lists of taxonomies enabled on the site in a tabbed box.
 * `size` - a combination field of the text and the select fields that let the user set sizes with a unit.
+* `section_title` - a text field type that will be placed in the section title so that it lets the user set the section title.

 = Custom Field Types =
 You can include your own custom field types when they are necessary.
 This enables to keep the main library file to be minimum as possible.
 The sample custom field types are included in the demo plugin.